kinode-dao/kinode-book/src/my_first_app/chapter_2.md

 You can find the full code [here](https://github.com/kinode-dao/kinode-book/tree/main/code/mfa-message-demo).

-This basic structure can be found in the majority of Kinode processes.
+The basic structure of this process — an infinite loop of `await_message()` and then handling logic — can be found in the majority of Kinode processes.
-The other common structure is a script-like process, that sends and handles a fixed series of messages and then exits.
+The other common structure is a script-like process, that handles and sends a fixed series of messages and then exits.

-In the next section, you will learn how to turn this very basic request-response pattern into something that can be extensible and composable.
+In the next section, you will learn how to turn this very basic `Request-`Response` pattern into something that can be extensible and composable.